timporter/casio-fx-mandelbrot/README.md

 # casio-fx-mandelbrot

-A Mandelbrot set explorer for Casio FX Series programmable graphics calculators
+A Mandelbrot set explorer for Casio FX Series programmable graphics calculators.
+Initial inspiration from [Luke Wakeling](http://www.users.globalnet.co.uk/~waking/luke/mathsoc/h10/mandelbrot.htm) with several issues fixed and features added.

 ## What is it?

 This is a [Mandelbrot Set](https://en.wikipedia.org/wiki/Mandelbrot_set) explorer for the FX Series of Casio programmable calculators.
-It draws the initial view of the complete set and unlike some other implementations online allows for zooming and panning to explore the set in detail.
+It draws the initial view of the complete set and then allows for zooming and panning to explore the set in detail.
 Due to having only a monochrome display this is strictly the in/out monochrome version of the Mandelbrot set and not a fancy shaded one.

 ## Screenshots